YihengJi/CRFC-Football-robot-notes/project_plan.md

 # Project Plan

 ## Current phase
-Software environment setup and firmware build preparation
+Software setup and firmware preparation

 ## Completed
-- GitHub project repository created
+- Created a GitHub repository for project records
-- Firmware repository cloned and built successfully
+- Built the starter robot firmware
-- UF2 firmware image generated
+- Generated the UF2 file for Raspberry Pi Pico W

-## Next tasks
+## Next steps
-1. Obtain Raspberry Pi Pico W
+1. Get a Raspberry Pi Pico W
 2. Flash `main_app.uf2` to the board
-3. Test startup and controller connectivity
+3. Check startup behavior and controller connection
-4. Begin CAD work for robot structure
+4. Start CAD work for the robot structure
-5. Record hardware integration process
+5. Record hardware setup and testing
-6. Summarize individual contribution for future resume and PhD application use
+6. Keep track of my own contribution for later use in my resume and PhD applications

-## Personal contribution goals
+## My contribution goals
-- Embedded firmware setup and build
+- Firmware environment setup and build
-- Part of CAD modeling
+- Part of the CAD modeling work
 - System integration and debugging
-- Project documentation
+- Project notes and documentation